bbauska/W3Cx-4of5-thru-May-2024/README.md

     phone.
 This will enable the car to race around the track in the same amount of (real) time as it does on a powerful desktop computer.

-    **Solution**: you need to compute the amount of time that has elapsed between the last frame that was drawn and the current one;
+    <b>Solution</b>: you need to compute the amount of time that has
+    elapsed between the last frame that was drawn and the current one;
     and depending on this delta of time, adjust the distance the car must move across the screen.
 We will see several examples of this later.

--   **You want to perform some animations only a few times per second.** For example, in sprite-based animation (drawing different images as a character moves, for example), you will not change the images of the animation 60 times/s, but only ten times per second.
+-   <b>You want to perform some animations only a few times per second.</b> For example, in sprite-based animation (drawing different images as a character moves, for example), you will not change the images of the animation 60 times/s, but only ten times per second.
     Mario will walk on the screen in a 60 fps animation, but his posture will not change every 1/60th of second.

--   **You may also want to accurately set the framerate**, leaving some CPU time for other tasks.
+-   <b>You may also want to accurately set the framerate</b>, leaving some CPU time for other tasks.
 Many games consoles limit the *frame-rate* to 1/30th of a second, in order to allow time for other sorts of computations (physics engine, artificial